🎯 Session 0: Introduction to MCP, ACP, and A2A¶

 class CustomDatabaseConnector:

-# 50+ lines of integration code
+# 50+ lines of custom integration code

-# MCP approach: Single standard interface
+# Single standard interface

 @mcp_server.tool()